EmilianoMora/setting_up_HPC/README.md

 ```sh
 ssh ubuntu@assigned.ip.address
 ```
-Once one is in first run
+Once one is within the instance, run the following command.
 ```sh
 sudo apt-get update
 ```